This is part of our Diabetes Stories series, where people living with diabetes share their personal journeys, challenges, and insights.

 I go to the gym usually three to four times a week and used to play a lot of football until my body broke 👨🏻🦳!

-The same goes with running – love it but my body has a hard time doing it.
+The same goes with running – I love it, but my body has a hard time doing it.

 I am the CEO of Hedia.
-I founded Hedia because I felt that something was lacking from my own diabetes treatment.
-I wanted to make my diabetes easier and so, the other two co-founders and I set out to develop an app as a medical device.
+I founded Hedia because I felt that something was lacking in my own diabetes treatment.
+I wanted to make my diabetes easier, so the other two co-founders and I set out to develop an app as a medical device.

 Now, Hedia is a fast-growing business.
-That means that there is always a great deal to think about, which can be stressful occasionally.
+That means there is always a great deal to think about, which can occasionally be stressful.
 But for the most part, my work affects me positively because I have lovely colleagues and a positive work environment.
 Naturally, when that work balance is going well, it’s easier to keep on top of keeping the balance with blood sugar levels.

 As I mentioned before, the fact that I work so closely with the topic of diabetes means that I am able to think rather positively about diabetes.
-I can even be grateful about it: I wouldn’t have this work today without diabetes.
+I can even be grateful that I wouldn’t have this work today without diabetes.

 Final